Q: What are licenced ebooks?

 Q: What are eBook Reader software?

 * Adobe Digital Editions (ADE) This e-reader works on almost all platforms and supports DRM-protected files.
-An Adobe Account is needed to use ADE.
+An Adobe ID account is needed to use ADE.

 File-formats: PDF, EPUB, EPUB3, ACSM

 * BlueFire Reader Bluefire Reader requires authorization from Adobe in order to read DRM-protected files from Adobe.
 The Adobe ID account that you create there will be the same as the one you use to authorize Bluefire Reader.

 * Calibre An easy to use ebook manager and reader with a built-in editor that allows you to edit your ebooks.
 Does not support DRM-protected files.

 File-formats: (Input) AZW, AZW3, AZW4, CBZ, CBR, CBC, CHM, DJVU, DOCX, EPUB, FB2, FBZ, HTML, HTMLZ, LIT, LRF, MOBI, ODT, PDF, PRC, PDB, PML, RB, RTF, SNB, TCR, TXT, TXTZ.

 Supported platforms: Calibre supports all the major (and most of the minor) ebook reading devices, smartphones, tablets, phablets, etc.

 A: An ebook format is the technical format in which an ebook is created and this is what decides how the ebook can or may be used.
 Here are some examples of ebook formats: